 Foodkraft | 93.0 | 116.4 | -20.0% |

-The true story of GRM Overseas isn’t just in its current quarter’s numbers but in its bold strategic roadmap for FY28.
-The company is actively shifting its focus towards the burgeoning Indian domestic market, aligning perfectly with India’s strong GDP growth projections (~6.5-7% for FY26) and the market’s preference for domestic-growth themes.
+The true pulse of GRM Overseas isn’t just in its quarterly performance, but in its bold strategic roadmap for FY28.
+The company is doubling down on the burgeoning Indian domestic market, a move that aligns perfectly with India’s projected GDP growth of 6.5-7% for FY26 and the market’s clear preference for domestic-consumption themes.

-The vision for FY28 is ambitious: a consolidated revenue target of Rs.
+The FY28 target is ambitious: a consolidated revenue of Rs.
 3,500 Crores.
-More importantly, the projected revenue mix signals a dramatic shift:
+More revealing is the projected revenue mix:

-A company pursuing aggressive growth needs a robust financial foundation.
+A company eyeing aggressive growth needs a strong financial backbone.
+GRM appears to be fortifying its position: